rancher/rancher.github.io/rancher/v1.6/en/environments/index.md

 #### Members

 A member of an environment can perform any actions in Rancher that do not affect the environment.
-They will not be able to add/remove members or change the membership roles of existing members or view any of the [infrastructure services]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/rancher-services/).
+They will not be able to add/remove members, change the membership roles of existing members or add [infrastructure services]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/rancher-services/).

 #### Restricted

-A restricted role of an environment is able to perform all actions related to stacks/services.
-For any container of a service, they can perform all actions, i.e. start, stop, delete, upgrade, clone, and edit.
-There is nothing restricted regarding actions related to stacks, services, and containers.
+A restricted role of an environment is able to perform all actions related to user stacks/services, but is not able to perform all actions for [infrastructure services]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/rancher-services/).
+For any container of an infrastructure service, they can only view the logs of that container.
+They are not able to delete an infrastructure stack/service.
+For any container of an user service, they can perform all actions, i.e. start, stop, delete, upgrade, clone, and edit.
+There is nothing restricted regarding actions related to user stacks, user services, and their containers.

-The restriction of their role is regarding **Hosts**.
+The other restriction for this role is regarding **Hosts**.
 They are only able to view hosts of an environment and will not be able to add/edit/remove hosts in the environment.

 > **Note:** Restricted users will not be able to add/remove host labels and will need to request a member/owner to make any changes to host labels.